ILTPWC/DnD/README.md

 ToDo: Add Content

+## Examples

+The following example demonstrates how to declare and initialize a variable in the DnD++ programming language:

+`In the realm of Variables, a legendary hero was born called healthPoints.
+The hero wields a mighty Sword, forged with the power of 100`

 ## Contributing

 We welcome contributions from the community!
 If you have any ideas, suggestions, or improvements for the DnD++ programming language, please feel free to submit an issue or pull request.